harrymd/Ouroboros/modes/README.md

 #### Analytical solution for homogeneous sphere

 You can run *Ouroboros* with a homogeneous model.
-However, in this simple case, analytical solutions exist.
+However, in this simple case, analytical solutions exist (although so far we have only implemented toroidal modes).
 These can be calculated with the command

 ```
 python3 modes/modes_homogeneous.py example/input/example_input_Ouroboros_modes_homogeneous.txt